FreQRiDeR/Palera1n-Gui/README.md

 PALERA1N GUI WRITTEN IN PYTHON

 * For macOS only.
+(For now)
+* This runs various palera1n commands when buttons are clicked.
+* Get it here! https://github.com/palera1n/palera1n
 * Install palera1n in $PATH for it to work.
+(Eg. /usr/local/bin)
 * Rename to "palera1n" if not already.
-* Get it here! https://github.com/palera1n/palera1n
 * Run in Python or use Standalone Binary.
 * By FreQRiDeR and ChatGPT.
 (Mostly ChatGPT!
 LOL)